Sabarna07-tech/renewable-energy-optimization-ai/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving Renewable Energy Optimization AI!
+Thanks for your interest in improving Energy Load Forecasting!
 We welcome pull requests and issue reports that help harden the serving stack and surrounding tooling.

 ## Prerequisites